Sign in

 Spanners Vs Wrenches: What's The Difference?

-Now is a good time to start planning for any home improvement projects you wish to complete during the spring and summer months.
-However, gaining an understanding of the different hand tools you should acquire to complete your toolbox can be confusing.
+Now is a good time to start planning any home improvement projects you wish to complete during the spring and summer months.
+Gaining an understanding of the different hand tools you should acquire for your toolbox can be confusing.
 For example, what is the difference between a spanner and a wrench?

 X-Spark Product Page

-First, a spanner and a wrench have the same purpose.
-Both of these tools are designed to loosen and tighten nuts and bolts.
-However, each also has its specific uses.
+A spanner and a wrench serve the same purpose; both are designed to loosen and tighten nuts and bolts.
+However, they each have specific uses.

-After reading this blog, you will understand what the uses of a spanner and a wrench are and whether you need a spanner or wrench to carry out a particular task.
+After reading this blog, you will understand the uses of a spanner and a wrench, as well as whether you need one for a particular task.

 What Is The Difference Between Spanners and Wrenches?